rmdcoding/SouthwestCheckin/README.md

 ## Requirements

-This script can either be ran directly on your host.
+This script is meant to be ran on a host system that has Python installed.

 ### Host